MichaelCurrin/tweet-gh-actions-py/README.md

 </div>

 Then customize such with your own logic.

-Such as to generate a random message daily based on a text file of possible messages.
-This can be done using `cron` in the workflow.
+Such as to generate a random message, based on a text file of possible messages.

+You can make the workflow run daily by setting up a [Schedule](https://michaelcurrin.github.io/dev-cheatsheets/cheatsheets/ci-cd/github-actions/triggers.html#trigger-on-a-schedule) trigger.

 ## Sample usage
 > How to run the GitHub Actions workflow manually to create a tweet

+_Note: Only administrators of this repo can run the workflow.
+But the Actions logs are public if you want to see the history of runs._

 Click _Run workflow_ button on the right: